-The Mayor’s Hispanic American Advisory Board recognized Harris in 2019 as “Hispanic Business Leader of the Year” by and by Gateway Council Girl Scouts as a “Woman of Distinction.”
+The Mayor’s Hispanic American Advisory Board recognized Harris in 2019 as “Hispanic Business Leader of the Year” and by Gateway Council Girl Scouts as a “Woman of Distinction.”

 She’s a past president of the Jacksonville Women Lawyers Association and was the organization’s “Woman Lawyer of the Year” in 2012.